mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 #### [Pick Number: 93](http://football30.myfantasyleague.com/2015/options?L=63005&O=17&DISPLAY=DIVISION03), ADP: 237

 There are reaches and then there are *reaches*.
-On average, Walford was taken in the middle of the 20th round and went undrafted in six drafts, yet he was picked here in the 8th.
-He doesn't even have the starting job yet and the only TE's taken ahead of him in this draft were Rob Gronkowski, Jimmy Graham, Travis Kelce, Greg Olsen, and Martellus Bennett.
+On average, Walford was taken in the middle of the 20th round and wasn't even picked in six drafts, yet he was taken here in the eighth round.
+He's not even guaranteed the starting job and yet the only TE's taken ahead of him in this draft were Rob Gronkowski, Jimmy Graham, Travis Kelce, Greg Olsen, and Martellus Bennett.
 No you didn't miscount, Walford was indeed taken as the TE6.
 This pick might make a little more sense when I tell you that this owner's roster also includes Amari Cooper, Derek Carr, and Roy Helu.
 Homerism is a hell of a drug.

 ### Honorable Mentions